|

 for the Mellon Stuart Company (the

-general contractor) from August 3,
+camp from August 3,

 1942 to June 30, 1943.
 He was the

-Carpenter Foreman for Area 6. |
+Carpenter Foreman for Area 6.

-In 1943, his father, a Junior at
+In 1943, his father, a senior at

-Transfer High School was working for
+Transfer High School worked for the

-the Mellon Stuart Company building
+Mellon Stuart Company building roofs

-roofs on the Camp’s Water Towers.
-In
+on the Camp’s Water Towers.
+In May

-May he resigned and quit high school
+he resigned and dropped out of high

-and joined the U.S. Navy.
-He was
+school and joined the U.S. Navy.
+He

-stationed on the destroyer U.S.S.
+was stationed on the destroyer U.S.S.

 McGowan 678 as a Fire Controlman, in